hostcc/pyg90alarm/README.rst

    - Redirect to : 47.88.7.61
    - Redirect to port: 5678

-The code fragments below demonstrate how to utilize both modes:
+The code fragments below demonstrate how to utilize both modes - please note those are incomplete, since no callbacks are set to process the notifications.

 **Standalone mode**